Carrozzeria Sports Cars

-Carrozzeria Sports Cars was a small carrozzeria in Modena, Italy which produced sports and racing car bodies from 1960 until 1971.
+Carrozzeria Sports Cars was a small carrozzeria in Modena, Italy, which produced sports and racing car bodies from 1960 until 1971.
 The company was founded by one-time Formula One driver, Piero Drogo along with coachbuilders Lino Marchesini and Celso Cavalieri.
 As the public face of the company, Drogo's name became synonymous with the cars produced by C.S.C., which are often referred to as "Drogo" bodies or designs.
 The workshop constructed bodies for many companies, racing teams and individuals including Scuderia Ferrari, Scuderia Serenissima, Iso and Giotto Bizzarrini.
 Financial difficulties led to the closure of Carrozzeria Sports Cars in 1971.

 History

 Carrozzeria Sports Cars began in 1960, when Piero Drogo entered into a partnership in Lino Marchesini and Celso Cavalieri's preexisting company, "Marchesini & Cavalieri S.d.f".
 Shortly thereafter, the business' name was changed to "Sports Cars Carrozzeria di Marchesini, Cavalieri e Drogo S.d.f."
 This business would become commonly known as Carrozzeria Sports Cars, although it changed legal names several times during its existence.
 In 1963 the company became known as "Sports Cars di Benedetti & Cie." after new co-owner Otello Benedetti.
 In 1970, the name was changed again to "Sports Cars di Drogo Piero e Allegretti Mario S.d.f."

-Carrozzeria Sports Cars was located in Modena, near the original site of the Autodromo di Modena.
+Carrozzeria Sports Cars was located in Modena, near the original site of the Aerautodromo di Modena.
 The workshop was located at the following addresses: